 This post may contain affiliate links.
 If you click an affiliate link and make a purchase, I may earn a commission.
 Also, as an Amazon Associate, I earn from qualifying purchases.--

 More people than ever are pulling their bikes out of the garage and bicycling to work.
 Everyone has to get to work one way or another.
 Why not enjoy the outdoors and exercise while you’re at it?

 Riding to work can turn a boring commute into some fun, but it is important that it be safe too.
 Unfortunately every year there are bicycle related death and injuries on the road.

 No one plans to crash their bike, but it happens for a variety of reasons.

 The good news is that there are safety techniques and tips that reduce your chances of getting injured while on your bike commute.

-Below we have listed a few bike safety statistics from previous years.
+Below I have listed a few bike safety statistics from previous years.
 We share these statistics not to scare you, but as a reminder that accidents do happen!

 Bike Safety Statistics

 - In the United States, over 1,000 bicyclists died and there were nearly 467,000 bicycle-related injuries.

 - Those who have the highest bicycle death rate are adults between the ages of 50 to 59.